cyrus-/typy/README.md

 ...plus, fast and clean two-way interoperability with Python.

-If you're already familiar with a typed functional language, you might be interested in a side-by-side comparison with  OCaml.
-The manual gives the full details.
+If you're already familiar with a typed functional language, you might be interested in a side-by-side comparison with  OCaml (TODO).
+The manual (TODO) gives the full details.
 If you're not familiar with a typed functional language, start with "what is typed functional programming, and why should I care?"
+(TODO)

 Help make this happen.
 -----------------------
 I think Tidy could bring typed functional programming to a massive new audience.
-You can help by joining the movement and by contributing funding:

-### Join the movement!
+You can help:

 * star this repository, share
-* join the conversation on Discourse
+* join the conversation on Discourse (TODO)
-* write a Tidy library (ideas and progress)
+* write a Tidy library (TODO: ideas and progress)
 * give a talk about Tidy to your local Python users group, your academic department, or to a conference (example slides)
 * join the Tidy team -- there are lots of really interesting projects for anyone interested in designing and implementing programming languages and tools.

-### Funding!
-It would really help if there was funding flowing into the project.
-Here are some ways you can help with that:
-* contribute individually to my Patreon campaign
-* hire me to give a training seminar, provide support or consult
-* become an organizational sponsor of Tidy, and enjoy prominent placement on the website and README

 License
 -------